Skip to main content

 Stream Dimensions

-Purnima Umayangani Jayasuriya avatar
+Purnima Jayasuriya avatar

-Written by Purnima Umayangani Jayasuriya
+Written by Purnima Jayasuriya

-Updated over a week ago
+Updated this week

 The stream element does not have a fixed size or ratio.
 It is responsive in nature.
 The width and height are calculated based on the viewport size:

-An iFrame is an inline frame used inside a webpage to load another HTML document inside it.
+An iframe is an inline frame used inside a webpage to load another HTML document inside it.

 • iFrame width = 100 Viewport width - 200px (event side navigation) - 400px (if sidebar integrations are in place) - 64px (margins) -15px (browser scrollbar)